-Welcome to Westminster Chapel, where our doors and hearts are open wide.
-This is a place where people of all ages and walks of life can explore and deepen their faith as followers of Jesus.
-We are “a community of grace” where we build relationships with God and each other.
-Beginning with just 13 families, the Lord has blessed and grown our congregation over the past 50 years.
-Today Westminster has dozens of ministries that meet a wide range of needs.
+Westminster Chapel is a family growing in grace, built up of people from different backgrounds, cultures and generations.
+Beginning with just 13 families in 1964, the Lord has blessed and grown our congregation for over 55 years.
 Whether you are beginning a journey of faith or are a long-time follower of Jesus, this is a place where you can belong.

 In January 2020, Ryan Falls accepted the call to serve as the fourth senior pastor in Westminster Chapel’s history.
 Ryan and his wife, Liz, want the Chapel to be a welcoming place to its congregation as well as visitors from near and far.
-They are grateful to become part of the rich history of Westminster Chapel.
+We’re grateful they are becoming part of the rich history of Westminster Chapel.

 In 1964, thirteen families made a decision to establish a Bible-based church called Westminster Chapel.
 Pastor Wilbur Antisdale led the growing fellowship in a downtown Bellevue rented funeral home.
 By 1969 a chapel and education building were completed as the 500-member church began holding 2 worship services.
 Faced with steady growth, the congregation bought additional land in 1977 and began plans for a new worship center, office and classroom building.

 The first service in the worship center sanctuary was held in 1980, and three years later Pastor “A” retired.
 Mark Neuenschwander was called as Westminster’s second senior pastor and the church continued to grow.
 Having established a very strong world missions department, more and more ministries were launched to serve the spiritual, physical and relational needs of the congregation and surrounding region.
 Seeking to support and nurture churches and other Christian organizations, Westminster Chapel became a key Christian and community focal point.
-Pastor Gary Gulbranson became the thrid Senior Pastor of Westminster in August 1993.
-He and wife Jorie diligently and lovingly nurtured an intergenerational and diverse congregation of people from around the world.
+Pastor Gary Gulbranson became the third Senior Pastor of Westminster in August 1993.
+He and wife Jorie diligently and lovingly nurtured our intergenerational and diverse congregation of people.

 In 2004 the Next Chapter campaign was launched to provide the financial resources to underwrite a capital expansion project that would allow us to meet the needs of our growing community and ministries.
 This included the demolition of the original Chapel.
-By 2008, a three-story structure stood in its footprint housing the Community Life Center (CLC), Fireside Room, Foyer, a Counseling Center, Student and Children’s Ministry centers, offices, classrooms, restrooms, kitchens, an elevator, and more.
-The existing Foyer and Education Building were remodeled to create the Atrium, Library, Children’s Theater and restrooms.
+By 2008, a three-story structure stood in its footprint, housing the Community Life Center (CLC), Foyer, Counseling Center, Student and Children’s Ministry centers, offices, classrooms, and more.

 Our passion is to engage the changing needs of this community with God’s unchanging Word.
 Westminster Chapel now finds itself at the center of an ethnically and culturally diverse urban center, with needs and challenges dramatically different from the suburban community of Bellevue just a few years ago.
 As God blesses and prospers the work and ministry of Westminster Chapel, it will continue to impact lives and eternity.